-As I passed through the gate, I saw some sandals hanging on the wall.
-I guessed that these sandals were dedicated to the temple as a prayer for good health.
-Nowadays, no one wears old-fashioned sandals in everyday life.
-Even so, people still dedicate traditional sandals when praying at temples like this.
-This may be because the gods who have been there for a long time have no idea what they are praying for if they dedicate modern shoes.
+As I passed through the gate, I saw a number of sandals hanging on the wall.
+These were dedicated to the temple as a prayer for good health.
+Nowadays, no one wears sandals in everyday life.
+Even so, people still dedicate traditional sandals when praying to temples in this way.
+Otherwise, God may not be able to identify what has been dedicated.
+If you dedicate modern shoes, God may have no idea what you are praying for.

 Sep 2019 STILL LIFE TOKYO | |